 Building on the ENAC course (UE) “Argamassa Armada”, the proposed summer workshop aims at taking the UE-research a step further into the construction of a full-scale prototype pavilion at EPFL Fribourg.
-The summer workshop format will allow to verify the spatial and structural promises outlined by the UE-research and to construct a proposition in the form of a concrete 1:1 realization (pavilion).
+The summer workshop format allows to verify the spatial and structural promises outlined by the UE-research and to build a proposition in the form of a concrete 1:1 realization (pavilion).
 At the basis of the research questions lies the crossing of contemporary structural research into textile reinforced concrete (TRC) and architectural work in ferrocement (Argamassa Armada) done in Brazil by the architect Lelé from ca. 1970-2000.
 Textile reinforced concrete allows to reiterate a building technique – ferrocement – that was highly developed in Brazil but in the last years nearly abandoned (empty factories) due to problems of corrosion.
 TRC (i.e. non-corrosive reinforcement) on the other hand is used nowadays for a very limited field of applications (e.g. facade elements).
 Its structural potential is still not fully explored and its application potential unknown to most engineers, architects and scientists in practice.
 The crossing of knowledge aims at exploring the full structural, architectonic and environmental dimensions of TRC.
-Here we see an enormous potential, as the industry by itself does not have the means to develop a structural and architectonic language, while architects and engineers do not yet have the necessary scientific knowledge to use TRC in an innovative way.
+Here we see an enormous potential, as the industry by itself does not have the means to develop a structural and architectonic language, while architects and engineers do not have yet the necessary scientific knowledge to use TRC in an innovative way.
 It is only at the source, through exploration and testing of the technique itself, that innovation is possible.
-This also applies to the formwork where – after successful tests in the Semaine ENAC 2018 – we intend to work with folded metal, a material used in Brazil but not in use in the Swiss prefabrication industry.
+This also applies to the formwork where – after successful tests in the Semaine ENAC 2018 and 2019 – we have been working with folded metal, a material used in Brazil but not in use in the Swiss prefabrication industry.

 Technical questions are in direct relation with social considerations: How can the formwork be optimised to be used serially?
 How can seriality incorporate variation and flexibility?